Stan Laundon Sharing Memories

 December 12, 1976

-"Country Time" reaches its 300th show and celebrates with a three-hour programme.
+"Country Time" celebrates its 300th show with a three-hour programme.

 1979